anushreeth/ineuronindustry/README.md

-## This is the Git tutorials by Krish sir
+## This is the Git tutorials by Krish si
+## We will learn git nnnnnn